lupyuen/lupyuen.github.io/src/sensor.md

 -   [__"Build an IoT App with Zig and LoRaWAN"__](https://lupyuen.github.io/articles/iot)

 Now we can integrate the Sensor Code from this article...
-To produce the firmware for an IoT Gadget that actually __transmits real Sensor Data__!
+To create the firmware for an IoT Gadget that actually __transmits real Sensor Data__!

 We'll compress the Sensor Data with __CBOR__...